-Aboriginal businesses interested in opportunities with AltaLink have the opportunity to competitively bid for contracts.
-AltaLink facilitates connections between its contractors and Aboriginal community businesses to foster relationships and initiate the pre-qualification for procurement process.
+Indigenous businesses interested in opportunities with AltaLink have the opportunity to competitively bid for contracts.
+AltaLink facilitates connections between its contractors and Indigenous community businesses to foster relationships and initiate the pre-qualification for procurement process.

 As a regulated Transmission Facility Operator, AltaLink's project work must be competitively bid as per the Alberta Electric System Operator Rule 9.1.5: Project Procurement Compliance Monitoring Audit Process.